genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 Via the API, using `POST /api/v1/transformations/jobs/{id}/logs`, the endpoint returns the live logs while the job runs and the archived logs once it has finished, transparently, with no change in how you call it.
 This applies to successful, failed, and cancelled jobs alike.

-Separately, the log is also uploaded to ODM as an attachment on the study that owns the input file as part of the transformation's final steps (unless `save_logs: false` in the configuration), so it sits alongside the job's other generated files.

 !!! warning "Editorial TODO: resolve before publishing"
     Clarify the relationship between the permanent, API-accessible log archive (new) and the existing behavior of uploading a job's log to ODM as a study attachment.
 The archive makes API-fetchable logs permanent on its own; whether the study-attachment upload still exists or changes is not yet specified.
 Do NOT state that a log must be attached to a study to persist.
 Resolve before publishing.